PM condoles demise of Jugnu Mohsin’s father

-ISLAMABAD, Jul 12 (APP): Prime Minister Shehbaz Sharif on Tuesday expressed grief over death of the father of Member of Punjab Assembly Jugnu Mohsin’s father and father-in-law of senior journalist Najam Sethi.
+ISLAMABAD, Jul 12 (APP): Prime Minister Shehbaz Sharif on Tuesday expressed grief over the death of the father of Member Punjab Assembly Jugnu Mohsin and father-in-law of senior journalist Najam Sethi.

 He said the late Mohsin Kirmani was a noble human being with a passion for human service who used to support the needy, orphans and helpless people.

-He said the death of such a personality was in fact a loss of the whole society.
+He said the death of such a personality was in fact a loss for the whole society.

 The prime minister prayed for peace to the departed soul and strength to the bereaved family to bear the loss.